thradams/cake/ownership.md

 }
 ```

+>Note : This design may change and be replaced by mutable.

+#### mutable

 Note that this concept also could be applied for const members.

-The introduction of a **mutable** qualifier allows certain exceptions to the usual contract of immutability and non-nullability during transitional phases, such as in constructors and destructors.
-This means that objects marked as **mutable** can temporarily violate their normal constraints, such as modifying `const` members or assigning null to non-nullable pointers during these phases.
+The introduction of a **mutable** qualifier allows certain exceptions to the usual contract
+of immutability and non-nullability during transitional phases, such as in constructors and destructors.
+This means that objects marked as **mutable** can temporarily violate their normal constraints,
+such as modifying `const` members or assigning null to non-nullable pointers during these phases.

 Consider the following code example: